belmix/Ethereum-pool/README.md

 ![Miner's stats page](https://raw.githubusercontent.com/belmix/Ethereum-pool/master/pool_main.png)

-# Pool server (realized the possibility of mining and payments, no display of some information)
+# Pool server (realized the possibility of mining , automatic payments in finding a pool block for all miners , the ability to establish a pool of commission)

 This software includes:
 * A pool master for miner handling